minprog/adventure/steps/3 data/index.md

 By making use of this particular behavior of `readline` we can parse section by section of our datafile.

 ## Phase 1: creating rooms

 Now implement the first phase of `load_rooms` in `adventure.py`.
-Start with the file:
+Start by opening the file:

     with open(filename) as f: